pietervdvn/MapComplete/Docs/BuiltinLayers.md

 browser.

 - **This layer is included automatically in every theme.
 This layer might contain no points**
+- This layer cannot be toggled in the filter view.
+If you import this layer in your theme, override `title` to make this toggleable.
 - Not visible in the layer selection by default.
 If you want to make this layer toggable, override `name`

 [Go to the source code](../assets/layers/gps_location/gps_location.json)